junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 Cas is too wounded to fly again and can't risk using his power in case he gets noticed by Raphael (still scouting in time flux), so he lives in the town like a human, also tries his best to blend in.
 After a while when he recovers slightly, he asks around if anyone has seen the brothers based on his description but no one does.
 The town looks relatively new, not so crappy, he asks time and realizes why.
 To stay in the town for longer and not raise suspicion, Cas starts working in a ranch just to continue pretending to be a normal human.
 Cas is still weak and low in power, but as time goes by, he's growing back.

 Dean & Sam go back to Sunrise Wyoming, get jump attacked by a stranger, very obviously trying to kill them and very good at fighting, and after a few rounds they realize he's not human.
-It's Castiel, the original 1860s timeline version, receives order that they're disturbing the timeline and comes to eliminate them.
+It's Castiel, the original 1860s timeline version, receives order that they're disturbing the timeline and comes to eliminate them (Castiel: "You pray too loud.
+I really don't know why you act like we are familiar" Dean: "I almost forget how big of an asshole you were before").
 Dean almost gets killed, prays desperately instinctively again to his Cas, and gets saved when this Castiel gets blown away by power.
 His Cas is there, cowboy looking, dirty from ranch work, totally blend in and human-like, faceful of "I finally found you".

 Dean: "Where have you been?"
 Cas: "When."
 Dean: "Wh-- how long have you been here?"
 Cas: "Twenty years.
 I landed too early, so I have to wait for you to catch up, wait for time to pass in the slow old way."
 Dean: "I prayed to you."
 Cas: "I know."
 He can hear all the time but can't get to Dean.

 Cas flies them home, back to the same day they leave for the phoenix's ashes.
 Bobby is still there, exactly the same as before, everything the same.
+(Or not exactly, Dean's western fame gets kept in history, legends of himself becomes a cowboy story, exaggerated but he's amused)

 ### 157.【destiel】S06E22 What if Crowley oversmarts everyone and becomes the new God